 Most business owners understand the importance of referrals when it comes to their customer base.
 According to a recent survey conducted by Harris Poll and Nielsen, 82 percent of Americans indicated they look for recommendations from friends and family members when they’re deciding on a purchase.
-Input happens organically, especially with big-ticket items like a vehicle, when advice from trusted advisors is even more valuable.
+With big-ticket items like a vehicle, advice from trusted mentors is even more valuable.
 Meanwhile, brands have tapped into the fact that incentives help facilitate the referral process.
-In fact, that same study found that 88 percent of American consumers said they would want to receive money, products or services, loyalty points, and other reimbursements for promoting or referring a product over social media or email.
-By doing so, businesses can put themselves in a strong position to grow and generate new revenue through new customer acquisition.
+That above study also found that 88 percent of American consumers said they would want to receive money, products or services, loyalty points, and other reimbursements for promoting or referring a product via social media or email.
+By doing so, businesses can put themselves in a strong position to grow and generate additional revenue through new customer acquisition.

 As critical as new customers are for your dealership’s continued growth, your employees are equally important to your business’ sustained success.
-An effective employee referral program allows you to tap into your talent and make them proxy recruiters.
+An effective employee referral program allows you to tap into your dealership's talent and utilize them as proxy recruiters.
 The foundational aspect of this approach to hiring is ensuring your existing employees are precisely aligned and identify with your company culture.
-In other words, they have the motivation to recommend a friend because they feel comfortable and appreciated at work and have a positive outlook of the business.
+They should possess the internal motivation to recommend a friend because they feel comfortable and appreciated at work and have a positive outlook of the business.

 If you’re already sitting on a large stack of high-quality resumes for salespeople, direct your referral efforts elsewhere.
 At the same time, your employees need to know who qualifies as a referral.
 Can it be their high-school buddy?
 Should it be a former colleague?
 How about a friend or classmate from college?
 Can employees refer candidates who have already applied for a position?
-Another consideration for your referral program is who can recommend candidates.
-In many organizations, those at the highest levels—including vice president and above—or those directly involved in hiring decisions are restricted from making referrals.
+Who can recommend candidates?
+In many organizations, those at the highest levels—including vice president and above—or those directly involved in the hiring decision, are restricted from making referrals.

-What employee referrals mean for your dealership
+What do employee referrals mean for your dealership?

 - Your dealership’s culture is suffering.
 Your employees are telling you that they wouldn’t want their former colleagues and friends working at your dealership.